AndreiIacob/SuperView/State of the art.md

   - ## [Round 4 -  December 31, 2014](https://www.yelp.com/dataset/challenge/winners)
     - ### [Collective Factorization for Relational Data: An Evaluation on the Yelp Datasets](https://www.yelp.com/html/pdf/YelpDatasetChallengeWinner_CollectiveFactorization.pdf)
-      Combines relational databases to train a small representation of enteties and predicts the probability that there is a relation between these 2 enteties and sugesstions for use for improving rating predictions for viewers.
+      Combines relational databases to train a small representation of entities and predicts the probability that there is a relation between these 2 entities and suggestions for use for improving rating predictions for viewers.
     - ### [Mining Quality Phrases from Massive Text Corpora](https://www.yelp.com/html/pdf/YelpDatasetChallengeWinner_MiningQualityPhrases.pdf)
       Proposes a method for quality phrase extraction, frequent phrase extraction and phrase quality evaluation leveraging the use of other work on Phrasal Segmentation.
 The quality of a phrase is based on popularity, concordance, informativeness and completeness.
     - ### [Oversampling with Bigram Multinomial Naive Bayes to Predict Yelp Review Star Classes](https://kevin11h.github.io/YelpDatasetChallengeDataScienceAndMachineLearningUCSD/)
       Outlines models for predicting review score based on text using Naive Bayes and Random Forest.
 Implemented improvements on Naive Bayes that makes it better suited to skewed datasets.
-The best model was Random Foresst using bag of words bigrams, it that achieves mean precison of 0.73 and recall of 0.71.
+The best model was Random Forest using bag of words bigrams, it that achieves mean precison of 0.73 and recall of 0.71.

   - ## [Round 5 - January 2016](https://engineeringblog.yelp.com/2016/01/yelp-dataset-challenge-round5-winner.html)
     - ### [From Group to Individual Labels using Deep Features](http://mdenil.com/media/papers/2015-deep-multi-instance-learning.pdf)